cardboard-iguana/cardboard-iguana.com/log/2022-08-15-notes-from-hope-and-def-con.md

 * I run a minimal-ish set of applications, and regularly review and uninstall anything I’m not currently using.
 * Before leaving (generally the morning I head for the airport, unless i have a *really* early flight), I make sure that all of my devices are running the most up-to-date versions of their operating systems and apps, and run a complete backup.
 * I have Find My active on all of my devices so if the device is stolen I can lock/wipe it remotely.
+* Finally, I use Proton VPN on all my devices.
+I do this not for “privacy” reasons, but because using a VPN is a way to ensure that any applications that are *not* using encrypted connections or are vulnerable to downgrade attacks have an extra layer of protection.
+That ProtonVPN also provides some on-the-wire malware blocking is an added bonus.

 Now, hacker conferences *do* generally have a more hostile radio frequency environment, so I do take extra care here.